juma-moringa/CameraRoll/README.md

 ## Setting up the project and Installation of Requirements.

-To get the project you need to clone the repository:
+* To get the project you need to clone the repository:

 https://github.com/juma-moringa/CameraRoll.git

-1. Move to the folder and install requirements:
+1. Move to the folder:

  $ cd CameraRoll
-open the folder on your text editor pip install -r requirements.txt
+Open the folder on your text editor

+2. Installing the requirements: pip install -r requirements.txt

-2. Setup Configurations and Database
+3. Setup Configurations and Database:

 python3 manage.py makemigrations gallery

-3. Running the application
+4. Running the application:

 python3 manage.py runserver

-4. Testing the application
+5. Testing the application:

 python3 manage.py test gallery